Introduction: Adjustable Bookshelf

 (x1) 3/16" hex wrench

-* I discovered the composite pine board at my local lumber store (Beckerle Lumber in Rockland County, NY).
+* I discovered the composite pine board at my local lumber store (Beckerle Lumber in Rockland County, NY), albeit I have been told you can get it at Lowes.
 I choose it both for its width and aesthetic.
 I found the checkerboard pine arrangement matched the modular design of my shelving.
 If you can't find it, I recommend using whatever type of board you can find close in dimension (preferably between 12" and 14").

-*** If you don't have a drill press and a forstener bit, you may be able to get away with a hand drill and a hole saw (which is cheaper, at the very least).
+*** If you don't have a drill press and a forstener bit, you may be able to get away with a corded drill and a hole saw (which is cheaper, at the very least).

 Step 2: Mark and Drill